 - Just like with The Sherlock Files, my favorite moment in Decktective is right at the end when everyone tries to remember what they’ve discarded.
 It’s the first time in the game all communication limits are lifted, allowing you to get everything you’ve been thinking about/trying to remember off of your chest.

 - This is probably cleanest detective board game design that I’ve seen so far.
 What I mean by that is there isn’t much text to read and each card has at most one or two details you need to look at closely.
 That makes it play quicker and smoother than other similar games.
-That also makes it a good family game option.
+That also makes it a good family board game option.

 - Since no one can talk about the cards in their hands, you won’t run into any alpha player problems in this game.